Towards Federated Learning on Time-Evolving Heterogeneous Data: Related Work

 A line of work has been proposed to address the heterogeneity in FL.
 FedProx~\citep{li2018federated} adds the regularization term on the distance of local and global models when performing local training---similar formulations can be found in other recent FL works~\citep{hanzely2020federated,dinh2020personalized,li2021ditto} for various purposes.
 To address the issue of objective heterogeneity e.g.\ caused by heterogeneous data, works like SCAFFOLD~\citep{karimireddy2020scaffold,mitra2021achieving} introduce the idea of variance reduction on the client local update steps.
 FedNova~\citep{wang2020tackling} further proposes a general framework for unifying FedAvg and FedProx, and argues that while averaging, local updates should be normalized to minimize heterogeneity induced by different number of local update steps.
 However, most of these prior works focus on the fixed heterogeneity across clients and throughout the entire optimization procedure; we instead consider the novel scenario with time-evolving data heterogeneity.

-The theoretical study on the convergence of \fedavg can date back to the parallel SGD analysis on the identical functions~\cite{zinkevich2010parallelized} and recently is improved by~\citet{stich2018local,stich2020error,patel2019communication,khaled2020tighter,woodworth2020local}.
-For the analysis of heterogeneous data,~\citet{li2020on} first give the convergence rate of FedAvg on non-iid datasets with random selection, assuming that the client optimum are $\epsilon$-close. \citet{woodworth2020minibatch,khaled2020tighter} give tighter convergence rates under the assumption of bounded gradient drift.
+The theoretical study on the convergence of \fedavg can date back to the parallel SGD analysis on the identical functions~\citep{zinkevich2010parallelized} and recently is improved by~\cite{stich2018local,stich2020error,patel2019communication,khaled2020tighter,woodworth2020local}.
+For the analysis of heterogeneous data,~\citet{li2020on} first give the convergence rate of FedAvg on non-iid data sets with random selection, assuming that the client optimum are $\epsilon$-close.
+Recent studies~\citep{woodworth2020minibatch,khaled2020tighter} give tighter convergence rates under the assumption of bounded gradient drift.
 All above works give a $\cO \left (1 / T \right)$ convergence rate for convex local objective functions.
-More recently,~\citet{karimireddy2020scaffold,koloskova2020unified} give the convergence analysis of local SGD for non-convex objective functions under bounded gradient noise assumptions, and obtain a $\cO ( 1 / \sqrt{T} )$ convergence rate.
-Our theoretical analysis framework covers more challenging time-evolving data heterogeneity in FL, which has not been considered in the community yet---our rate can be simplified to the standard FL scenario, matching the tight analysis in~\citet{karimireddy2020scaffold}.\looseness=-1
+More recently, a series of works~\citep{karimireddy2020scaffold,koloskova2020unified} give the convergence analysis of local SGD for non-convex objective functions under bounded gradient noise assumptions, and obtain a $\cO ( 1 / \sqrt{T} )$ convergence rate.
+Our theoretical analysis framework covers more challenging time-evolving data heterogeneity in FL, which has not been considered in the community yet---our rate can be simplified to the standard FL scenario, matching the tight analysis in previous works~\citep{karimireddy2020scaffold}.